What is it like to Live in Madrid?

 I also love wandering around Malasaña barrio (map).
 This area has a more trendy vibe and I can spend hours looking at the street art, stopping in the vintage stores and quirky little cafes.
 Malasaña is where you’re most likely to find the latest Madrid food craze or that cool photo you saw on Instagram!”

-What is the expat community like in Madrid?
+What is the Expat / International Community like in Madrid?

 “Walk everywhere in the Centro area.
-The metro system is great but pretty unnecessary for exploring the city centre, why go 1 or 2 stops underground when you can walk overground and see the sights.
+The metro system is great but pretty unnecessary for exploring the city center.
+Why go 1 or 2 stops underground when you can walk overground and see the sights!

 Madrid life is all about having a good work-life balance and locals will spend as much time as possible enjoying this.
 Get involved and join them!”

 Her travel adventures left her wanting more than the day-to-day life in England.
 She fell in love with Spain and decided to take a chance on a new life there.

 Seeking the Spanish Sun is her travel blog all about her exploration of Spain in search of the perfect place, to rest her itchy feet and finally call home.
 She shares what she sees along the way plus travel tips and advice for anyone visiting Spain.